-Our 2020-2025 Strategic Plan sets clear goals that incorporate cost savings and operational efficiency, encourage building a safer and more diverse workplace, measure and improve customer satisfaction, establish goals of effective management of our assets, promote sustainable management of our watershed lands and achieve financial targets while continuing to provide high-quality water to our customers.
+Our 2020-2025 Strategic Plan sets clear goals that incorporate cost savings and operational efficiency, encourage building a safer and more diverse workplace, measure and improve customer satisfaction, establish goals of effective management of our assets, promote sustainable management of our watershed lands and achieve financial targets while providing high-quality water to our customers.

 The strategic plan focuses on several aspects of the RWA's operations, including increasing revenues from commercial business initiatives, with the objective of investing back into the core utility and mitigating water rate increases for customers.
-Enhanced revenue sources, such as services offered through the RWA's water laboratory and PipeSafe protection programs, help to reduce reliance on water revenues, mitigating rate increases for our customers.
+Enhanced revenue sources, such as services offered through the RWA's water laboratory, PipeSafe and WellSafe protection programs, fleet repair, rental property and others help to reduce reliance on water revenues, mitigating rate increases for our customers.
+Our commercial business ventures also allow us to expand our innovative services and solutions to more customers and clients.